 The following points mainly demonstrate that SiteGround's panel is more user-friendly.

-1. Interface: Bluehost's management panel is very difficult to use.SiteGround has two admin dashboards: new and old versions.
+1. Interface: Bluehost's management panel is very difficult to use.SiteGround has two Admin Dashboards: a new version and an old version.
 New users purchase the new version interface, which is very clean.
 Refer to

-SiteGround Tutorialarticle to see.
-As for Bluehost's admin dashboard, I'm too lazy to take a screenshot; it's really terrible.
+SiteGround Tutorial's article to see.
+I'm too lazy to take a screenshot of Bluehost's backend; it's really terrible.
 Just look at the image below:

-Login failures occur frequently; the issue is that the username and password are completely correct, but clicking a function prompts you to log in again.
-(This happens not only on my computer but also on clients' computers, whether accessed directly or via proxy.)
+Login failures occur frequently.
+The issue is that the username and password are completely correct, but clicking a function pops up a prompt asking you to log in again.
+(This happens not just on my computer; clients' computers accessing it also experience this, whether connecting directly or via proxy.)

-SiteGround defaults to the new version and updates when PHP has updates, notifying you by email.
+SiteGround defaults to the new version and also updates when PHP has updates, notifying you by email.

-3. Bluehost Engages in Inducing ConsumptionTo conveniently explain how consumption is induced, I went to the admin dashboard to take a screenshot, as shown below: The most basic SSL feature—friends building foreign trade websites must have heard that configuring an SSL certificate helps
+3. Bluehost engages in deceptive upsellingTo conveniently explain how the upselling works, I went to the backend to take a screenshot, as shown below: The most basic SSL feature.
+Friends running foreign trade websites must have heard that configuring an SSL certificate helps with

-Google SEO ranking, then go ahead and do it, click to enter the SSL panel.
+Google SEO ranking, so let's set it up.
+Click to enter the SSL panel.

-But why isn't the SSL on my website working?
+But why isn't my website's SSL working?
 Could it be because the free SSL doesn't work and I need to buy a paid one?
-(This isn't Naiba talking nonsense; a friend almost fell into this trap.)
+(This isn't Naiba making things up; a friend almost fell into this trap.)

-Now, take a look at SiteGround's SSL installation interface and judge for yourself which one is better.
+Now look at SiteGround's SSL installation interface.
+Judge for yourself which one is better.

 Finally, if you've decided to purchase SiteGround, click here to view